karsekar/fluid-mechanics-teaching-material/README.md

-# fluid-mechanics-teaching-material
-Teaching Material for Undergraduate Fluid Mechanics (from Northwestern University, Fall of 2013)
+# Fluid Mechanics Teaching Material

+by Karthik Sekar

+This material was used for active learning-based teaching of Fluid Mechanics at Northwestern University in the Fall 2013.
+The students started with an empty template and "filled" in along with the instruction.